vubiostat/OneDrive2R/README.md

 The simplest is if one can load it on Windows using a letter drive path, then it is stored locally.

-Look for the green check or filled green circle on the file to see that OneDrive is writing the file locally.
+Another is to look for the green check or filled green circle on the file via the file explorer to see that OneDrive is writing the file locally.

 ![Local](./inst/images/01winod_local.png)

 ![Always](./inst/images/02winod_always.png)

-The Cloud Icon displays when 'sync' is turned off and it is not writing the file onto the local drive.
+The Cloud Icon displays when 'sync' is turned _off_ and it is not writing the file onto the local drive.
 This is done by selecting "Free up space".

 ![Free](./inst/images/03winod_free.png)